 We have a NQDCP for our executive officers that provides a vehicle for our executive officers to elect to defer their compensation.
 The NQDCP is intended to meet the requirements of Section 409A of the Code.
 A participant's base salary, STIP and LTIP cash payments are all eligible for deferral under the NQDCP, and participants may defer up to 100% of their compensation.
 We do not currently match any compensation deferred by participants or provide any other discretionary contributions under the NQDCP.
 A participant's deferred compensation (along with company-match or contributions, if any) is deposited into an account with a rabbi trust to protect and segregate such funds.
 Deferred funds are invested in a similar range of investment options as are available in our 401(k) plan.
 The funds in a participant's account are distributed to a participant upon his or her retirement in a lump sum or in equal annual installments over a five- or ten-year period, as elected by the participant, or in a lump sum upon a participant's termination of employment, death or disability or a change in control of the Company.
-Subject to the terms of the NQDCP, participants may also receive a distribution of funds for an unforeseeable emergency.
-A participant is fully vested in his or her own deferral contributions, but the right to Companymatching contributions, if any, is subject to vesting as provided by the NQDCP.
+Subject to the terms of the NQDCP, participants may also receive a distributions, if any, is subject to vesting as provided by the NQDCP.

-Nongualified Deferred Compensation Benefits in Fiscal 2024
+Nonqualified Deferred Compensation Benefits in Fiscal 2024